At AMWatch we deliver independent and critical journalism about the Nordic asset management sector.

-Our stories are produced by a permanent staff of journalists led by Editor David Bentow, assisted by contributions from freelancers and external media partners.
+Our stories are produced by a permanent staff of reporters led by Editor Lykke Ogstrup Lunde, assisted by contributions from freelancers and external media partners.

 We strive to deliver high-quality, insightful and unbiased reportage.
 This demands editorial independence, which is why the majority of our content is available exclusively to subscribers.
 However, it's free to sign up to our weekly newsletter.

 AMWatch is part of Watch Medier, which is owned by Denmark’s largest newspaper publisher, JP/Politikens Hus.
 Our sister news sites include AdvokatWatch, EjendomsWatch, EnergiWatch, FinansWatch, FødevareWatch, ITWatch, MediaWatch, MedWatch, PolicyWatch and ShippingWatch.

 Find out more about a subscription to AMWatch.